sheltermanager/asm3/doc/manual/configuration.rst

   complete address in the address box.

-* Remove the insurance number field from the movement screens: Setting this option hides the insurance number field and button from Move->Adopt and all movement tabs/books.
+* Remove the insurance number field from the movement screens: Setting this option hides the insurance number field and button from :menuselection:`Move --> Adopt an animal` and all movement tabs/books.

 * Remove the coat type field from the animal screen: If ticked, ASM won't display the coat type dropdown on the animal editing screen.
 For some